 Triexta vs. Nylon Carpets: Which is Better?

 Nylon and triexta are the best synthetic fibers in the carpeting industry.
 Both materials offer better specs compared to polyester and acrylic.
-Despite having similar characteristics, each fiber has its perks and downsides.
+Despite having similar characteristics, each fiber has its own set of pros and cons.

 Triexta Carpets at a Glance